eviltester/thingifier/challenger/src/main/resources/content/sponsors.md

 ---
-title = Sponsors of API Challenges
+title: Sponsors of API Challenges
 ---

 # Support and Sponsorship